Welcome to Melbourn Energy Superloop

 5. Heat pump installation

-Swapping your boiler for a Kensa ground source heat pump takes just 2–3 days and we’ll ensure minimal disruption where possible.
+Swapping your boiler for a Kensa ground source heat pump takes just 2-4 days.

 Then you’re ready to enjoy clean, affordable heating for years to come.